Long Term Disability Claims Attorneys for Bipolar Disorder

-At Abell and Capitan Law, we understand the frustration that comes with mental illness.
+At Capitan Law, we understand the frustration that comes with mental illness.
 It’s difficult to maintain adequate employment while worrying about the cost of medical treatment.

 If you can no longer work because of your bipolar disorder diagnosis, you might be entitled to long term disability benefits.
 You could file a claim for payments to replace your lost wages if your employer provides coverage or you have a policy through an individual plan.

 You should not have to suffer financially because of your bipolar disorder.
 We know it causes debilitating physical and emotional symptoms that disrupt your daily life.
 When you can’t perform your job-related duties, you need to find a way to afford your daily living expenses.